johndpope/Bitcoin_non_coerced_hardfork/README.md

 The mining algorithm might effect how blockchains are tied?

 Given the the greater granularity in the new chain, it might be possible to use the increased transaction address space to develop an algorithm that will be able to use the deterministic public and private key allocation to store encrypted information in the deterministic space.

+It would be broadly possible to disconnect the actual coin count in the new chain such that they always aligned with the coin count in the old chain.
+This could conceivably incentivize migration to the new chain, because as the coin mining reward schedule between the old chain and the new chain will always be greater in the old chain, the ratio between old chain and new chain will always be positive.
+In effect, this would provide a deflationary effect on the new chain such that the value of coins migrated to the new chain increase in value at a greater rate than the coins in the old chain, and this effect will increase the longer the time the coins are in the new chain.

 # Conclusion